There are two types of service-connection

 Reasonable Doubt rule:

 The Reasonable Doubt rule is one of the most important liberalizing rules that VA uses to grant veterans benefits and is defined under 38 CFR, §3.102.
 The Reasonable Doubt rule means that when there is an equal balance of evidence for and against the claimant, that the claimant be awarded there claim.
 This is just like in baseball as the “tie goes to the runner.”
-Keep in mind this doesn’t mean that just because there is ten pieces of evidence for your claim and 10 against that you will be granted your claim.
-It means that after consideration by the decision maker at VA, they have weighed the evidence and in their judgment there is an equal balance, then they must resolve reasonable doubt in the claimants favor.
-It also doesn’t mean that if, for example, there is 5 pieces of evidence in favor of a claim and only one against, that a claim will automatically be granted because there is a preponderance of evidence (meaning more evidence in favor of the claim than against) in your favor.
+Keep in mind this doesn’t mean that just because there are ten pieces of evidence for your claim and 10 against that you will be granted your claim.
+It means that after consideration by the decision maker at VA, they have weighed the evidence, and in their judgment there is an equal balance, then they must resolve reasonable doubt in the claimant’s favor.
+It also doesn’t mean that if, for example, there are 5 pieces of evidence in favor of a claim and only one against, that a claim will automatically be granted because there is a preponderance of evidence (meaning more evidence in favor of the claim than against) in your favor.
 The decision maker must still weigh the probative value of each piece of evidence and determine the weight of each piece in relationship to each other and the claim, and then reach a decision as to whether there is a balance of evidence for the claim and against the claim based on the weight given to each of that evidence.

 Note: The resolution of the Reasonable Doubt doctrine can not be the basis for a Clear and Unmistakable Error (CUE).
 Since the Reasonable Doubt doctrine is based on Judgment made by a decision maker, it cannot be a basis for a CUE.

 Obtaining a copy of your Claims folder from VA: